mich0w0h/macaron-web-frontend/README.md

-# Frontend
+# macaron-web-frontend

-This directory contains the frontend code for the Macaron web app.
+This is the frontend code for the Macaron web app.

 ## Setup